cbyeung/cbyeung.github.io/_posts/2017-05-20-simulating-deformation-of-fibrin-clot-with-ANSYS.md

 In the same spirit as my [last post]({{ site.baseurl }}{% link _posts/2017-05-19-fabricating-and-3d-printing-fibrin-clots-to-understand-sonothrombolysis.md %}), which is an almost verbatim transcript of a poster I presented at Swarthmore College, this post is a reproduction of the final report I wrote for a solid mechanics course, originally titled "E59 Project: Simulating deformation of fibrin clot using ANSYS."

 ## Abstract
 A 3D printed scale model of a blood clot was mapped.
 Nodal coordinates, along with empirically determined material properties, were entered into ANSYS (Release 17.2).
 The model was simulated using ANSYS `Beam4` elements, and solved for nodal displacements in the x, y and z-directions.
-These displacements were subsequently used to calculate stress and strain and the bulk Young’s moduli of the clot: E<sub>x</sub>, E<sub>y</sub> and E<sub>z</sub>.
+These displacements were subsequently used to calculate stress and strain and the bulk Young’s moduli of the clot: *E<sub>x</sub>*, *E<sub>y</sub>* and *E<sub>z</sub>*.
 Results are summarised in table 1.

-E<sub>x</sub> (Pa) | E<sub>y</sub> (Pa) | E<sub>z</sub> (Pa)
+*E<sub>x</sub>* (Pa) | *E<sub>y</sub>* (Pa) | *E<sub>z</sub>* (Pa)
 --- | --- | ---
 113.5 | 109.1 | 16.17
 {:.table}
 <center>Table 1: Young's moduli.</center>
 <br>
-All three moduli fell within the range 0.1--1500 MPa obtained from past literature.
-E<sub>x</sub> and E<sub>y</sub> matched each other closely, with a percentage difference of 4%, supporting the assumption of isotropy in a fibrin clot.
-E<sub>z</sub> deviated from E<sub>x</sub> and E<sub>y</sub> by close to 90%.
+All three moduli fell within the range 0.1--1500 MPa obtained from past literature. *E<sub>x</sub>* and *E<sub>y</sub>* matched each other closely, with a percentage difference of 4%, supporting the assumption of isotropy in a fibrin clot. *E<sub>z</sub>* deviated from *E<sub>x</sub>* and *E<sub>y</sub>* by close to 90%.
 This discrepancy could most likely be attributed to the small sample size, the injection of the clot into a microscope slide chamber during its preparation, and limitations of optical scanning under a confocal microscope.
 Overall, results showed that 3D printing a scale model and simulating the deformation of a fibrin clot in ANSYS is a viable method for modelling clot mechanical behaviour, although to extend this procedure to more complex clots, automation of some steps would be essential.

 ## Introduction
-Blood clots—--made predominantly of a material called fibrin—--that form within a patient’s blood vessels can lead to adverse conditions such as ischaemic stroke and myocardial infarction.
-Traditionally treatment for such blood clots—--called thrombi—--involves administering a clot-dissolving chemical agent to the patient; the drug travels in the bloodstream and affects the body systemically.
+Blood clots---made predominantly of a material called fibrin---that form within a patient’s blood vessels can lead to adverse conditions such as ischaemic stroke and myocardial infarction.
+Traditionally treatment for such blood clots---called thrombi---involves administering a clot-dissolving chemical agent to the patient; the drug travels in the bloodstream and affects the body systemically.
 This could be fatal, if the patient has other benign blood clots that also become dissolved by the drug.

-Sonothrombolysis—--the dissolution of blood clots using a combination of ultrasound and violently cavitating microbubbles—--aims to circumvent this issue by breaking down blood clots through mechanical force.
+Sonothrombolysis---the dissolution of blood clots using a combination of ultrasound and violently cavitating microbubbles---aims to circumvent this issue by breaking down blood clots through mechanical force.
 To understand more fully the interactions between mechanical force and networks of fibrin, I fabricated in the summer of 2016 a blood clot from 1.5 mg/mL purified fibrinogen, 4% Alexa Fluor 488 fluorescent dye, 3 mM CaCl<sub>2</sub> and 0.1 unit/mL thrombin, then imaged it under a confocal microscope and reconstructed its structure in 3D for visualisation on a computer, as shown in figure 1.
 As purified fibrinogen rather than blood plasma was used, the clot was made up exclusively of fibrin, free from blood cells, platelets or other components normally present in human blood.

 ![Model]({{ site.url }}/images/confocal/Series019TenthUN.png){:.text-width}
 <center>Figure 1: 3D visualisation of the fibrin clot modelled.</center>
 <br>
 The goal of this project was to model the deformation of this clot under load, using ANSYS [1].
-One of the most important characteristics of a material is its Young’s modulus E. Although the Young’s modulus and Poisson’s ratio &nu; of an individual fibrin fibril must be found empirically, once their values were obtained from past literature, I used ANSYS to simulate the clot under axial loading in order to find its bulk Young’s modulus (as distinguished from the Young’s modulus of an individual fibril) in each of the three spatial dimensions, i.e. E<sub>x</sub>, E<sub>y</sub> and E<sub>z</sub>.
-Empirical measurements for the modulus of an aggregate clot also exist [2], placing placing its value between 1 and 15,000 dyne/cm<sup>2</sup>, or between 0.1 and 1,500 Pa, so a comparison was made between the simulated Young’s moduli and the empirical measurements.
+One of the most important characteristics of a material is its Young’s modulus *E*.
+Although the Young’s modulus and Poisson’s ratio &nu; of an individual fibrin fibril must be found empirically, once their values were obtained from past literature, I used ANSYS to simulate the clot under axial loading in order to find its bulk Young’s modulus (as distinguished from the Young’s modulus of an individual fibril) in each of the three spatial dimensions, i.e. *E<sub>x</sub>*, *E<sub>y</sub>* and *E<sub>z</sub>*.
+Empirical measurements of the modulus of an aggregate clot also exist [2], placing its value between 1 and 15,000 dyne/cm<sup>2</sup>, or between 0.1 and 1,500 Pa, so a comparison was made between the simulated Young’s moduli and the empirical measurements.
 Although the Poisson’s ratio of the aggregate clot is also important, no empirical value was available for comparison, so I did not attempt to find it from simulation.

 ## Theory
 There are two types of ANSYS elements available to model a fibrin clot: solid elements and beam elements.
 Beam elements are the more suitable choice here, given that most fibrin fibrils are rope-shaped (see figure 2).

 ![Confocal]({{ site.url }}/images/confocal/Series019TenthUN.jpg){:.text-width}
-<center>Figure 2: Micrograph of the fibrin clot being modelled.
+<center>Figure 2: Composite confocal micrograph of the fibrin clot modelled.
 The thick clumps in figure 1 are due to a combination of factors, including the limited resolution of the confocal microscope, and noise.</center>
 <br>
 It is therefore convenient to model these fibrin ‘ropes’ as cylindrical beam elements of constant cross-sectional area.
 Interconnections between ropes will be modelled as ANSYS nodes; the interconnecting ropes themselves will be modelled as beams, or ‘sticks’.
 Figure 3 is a picture of what such a ‘stick’ model might look like.
 Curved fibrils can be modelled as a series of shorter straight beams, connected by intermediate nodes.